Bug report #8524

 The composer is creating raster artifacts that appear to be from some form of tiling in both pdf and png outputs.
 See the attached sample image that shows the non-alignment in raster layer output.
 It appears to be a shift in the raster "tiles".

-#1 Updated by John Tull over 6 years ago
+#1 Updated by John Tull almost 7 years ago

 I repeated printing without the affected layer (sans heat map tif layer), and the tiling offset does not occur.
 I cannot think of anything unique about this layer that would make it do this, except perhaps image resampling.
 Indeed, switching the "zoomed in" resampling from "bilinear" to "nearest neighbour" produced an output without the tiling offset.
 Unfortunately, the image quality is not what I was hoping for.
 I tried "cubic", and it also suffers from the tiling offset problem.